verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 ---
 title: "Lift-and-Shift Guide"
+linkTitle: "Lift-and-Shift Guide"
+description: "A guide for moving WLS domains to Verrazzano."
 weight: 5
+draft: false
 ---

 This guide describes how to move ("Lift-and-Shift") an on-premises WebLogic Server domain to a cloud environment running Kubernetes using Verrazzano.